UVicRocketry/Hybrid-Controls-System/README.md

 ### Abort Protocol
 - ABORT (high priority message): The ABORT message needs to bipass regular message handling and be relayed as quickly as possible to the Valve Control Arduino

-## Testing System Integration

-To start testing the system, ensure all motors and limit switches are wired correctly following the diagra in the *Valve Control Arduino* section.

-  Next plugin the computer running the GUI to the Rpi 4 using a ethernet cable.
-You can now start up the server and connect to the client.
-To do this you have to run controller.py on the raspberry pi and hybrid_test_backend.py on the GUI computer.
-Once both of those are running you can follow the connection steps in implementation.

-  To test, make sure the arduino folder is uploaded to the arduino and the QueueList is working imported properly.
-To connect to the arduino you need to change `serial_port` in controller.py to the correct port on the raspberry Pi.
+### Ignition Protocol
+- IGNITE (priority message): The ignition sequence is a special state which requires a button to be held and a repeating stream of data to be sent through the communication system to the valve control arduino.
+When the stream of data stops (indicated by a timeout period) ignition ceases and regular control is resumed.
+This protocol allows for a continuous ignition process.

-## Mission Control Laptop & Raspberry Pi Communications
+### Mission Control Laptop & Raspberry Pi Communications
 The communication between Mission control and the Test Stand is facilitated by a python-written server-client model.
 The client and server send commands to each other in order to control the test stand.
 The commands take the form of a parameter and a state separated by a space.
 For example, to close the MEV, the server would send the following message: “MEV closed”.
 The client would receive that command and update the arduino accordingly.
 After receiving confirmation that the MEV had been closed successfully, the client would send a confirmation message back to the server which would take the same form as the original command e.g. “MEV closed”

-### Implementation (How to Establish Connection)
+#### Implementation (How to Establish Connection)

 The hybrid_test_backend.py file imports a Server object from the server.py file.
 Make sure that both of those files are present in the same folder when running the software